AMC Rebel: France (and Europe)

 Under a partnership agreement developed in 1961 with French automobile manufacturer Renault, American Motors vehicles were assembled in Renault's plant in Haren, Belgium from Complete Knock-down kits.
 The new 1967 Rebel was marketed as the Rambler Renault as had been its locally-assembled predecessor, the Rambler Classic.
 The model was available in France as both sedan and hardtop models and was also sold through Renault dealers in Algeria, Austria, Belgium, Netherlands, and Luxembourg.

 The Rambler models served as the executive car in Renault's product line, but the entirely new design was a larger car with more power than the previous Rambler Classic and no longer suitable for European automobile tax regimes or road conditions.
-The 1967 models were priced 20 to 25% more than the previous year's; therefore, production ended in the summer of 1967.
+The 1967 models were priced 20 to 25% more than the previous year's; therefore, production ended in summer 1967.

-No further AMC vehicles were assembled by Renault after the 1967 Rebel, however business operations between AMC and Renault continued in Argentina via Industrias Kaiser Argentina (IKA) which Renault took control of in 1967.
+No further AMC vehicles were assembled by Renault after the 1967 Rebel.
+However, business operations between AMC and Renault continued in Argentina via Industrias Kaiser Argentina (IKA), which Renault took control of in 1967.
 IKA had been assembling Ramblers under a partnership arrangement with AMC since 1962.
 Under the new three-way partnership, IKA continued to build AMC models, including the Rambler Ambassador until 1972.
-Renault bought out IKA in 1970 and the Santa Isabel factory of Córdoba was renamed Renault Argentina in 1975.
+Renault bought out IKA in 1970, and the Santa Isabel factory of Córdoba was renamed Renault Argentina in 1975.

 Germany

-In 1969 American Motors struck a deal with the importer and distributor of Jaguar and Aston Martin cars for the Federal Republic of Germany, Peter Lindner GmbH of Frankfurt am Main to be the exclusive importer of AMC cars for West Germany.
+In 1969, American Motors struck a deal with the importer and distributor of Jaguar and Aston Martin cars for the Federal Republic of Germany, Peter Lindner GmbH of Frankfurt am Main to be the exclusive importer of AMC cars for West Germany.
 Peter Lindner offered seven AMC models including the Rebel.